Missouri Boating Accident Lawyer

 Talk to a lawyer for Free 24/7 (314) 361-4242 :: Our Boating Accident Lawyers fight to get compensation for accident victims.

 The lakes and rivers of Missouri and Illinois are busy recreational spots, and boats can be just as dangerous to operate as automobiles.
 Nevertheless, one needs fewer qualifications to operate a boat than a car, and there are fewer law enforcement officials available to police our waterways than there are on our roads.
-Serious boating accidents often result in major injury to boat passengers, and can even result in a fatality.
+Serious boating accidents often result in significant injury to boat passengers, and can even result in a fatality.

 Just as an injured person can seek compensation after a car accident from the at-fault driver, so too can an injured boater seek compensation.
 The question of where to turn for financial recovery after a boat accident is complicated by the state’s boating regulations and questions of insurance coverage.